MostAwesomeDude/construct/docs/misc.rst

 Treats the same data as multiple constructs (similar to C's union statement).
 When building, each subconstruct parses the same data (so you can "look" at the data in multiple views); when writing, the first subconstruct is used to build the final result.

-Note: works only with seekable streams (in-memory and files).
+.. note:: Works only with seekable streams (in-memory and files).

 >>> foo = Union("foo",
 ...
 UBInt32("a"),